isomerpages/sciencecentre-emag/_stories/Culture/Exploring Geometry with Peranakan Tiles.md

 </div>
 <p>Prefer to let out your inner Picasso instead?
 Download this colouring
 sheet to colour in your very own Peranakan tile masterpiece.
-Try colouring in the tile to create rotational and reflectional symmetry.
-Extra challenge: explore <a href="https://www.ethangardner.com/posts/color-theory-math/" rel="noopener nofollow" target="_blank">the mathematics of colour theory</a>!
+Try colouring in the tile to create rotational and reflectional symmetry.</p>
+<p>Extra challenge: explore <a href="https://www.ethangardner.com/posts/color-theory-math/" rel="noopener nofollow" target="_blank">the mathematics of colour theory</a>!
 You can try this <a href="https://rmit.pressbooks.pub/colourtheory1/chapter/interactive-colour-wheel/" rel="noopener nofollow" target="_blank">interactive colour wheel</a> by
 Benjamin Knight to understand colour relationships.
 Choose complementary colours 180 degrees apart on the colour wheel, or analogous colours within